jakobkg/top8.stream/README.md

 ![An 8 player single elimination bracket as shown on top8.stream](https://user-images.githubusercontent.com/25484353/173351183-7d37832e-b22c-4ea6-a489-efbe16bfde60.png)

+When showing a single elimination bracket, the `winners` and `losers` options are ignored if provided

 Round robins and swiss brackets are not yet supported

 ## Development